About SAAM 2026

-Sexual violence is an umbrella term that includes any type of unwanted sexual contact — including sexual abuse, assault, and harassment.
+Sexual violence is an umbrella term that includes any type of unwanted sexual contact, including sexual assault, harassment, and abuse.

 Forms of sexual violence include: